Access and identity options for Azure Kubernetes Service (AKS)

 RoleBindings and ClusterRoleBindings

 Once you've defined roles to grant permissions to resources, you assign those Kubernetes RBAC permissions with a RoleBinding.
-If your AKS cluster integrates with Azure Active Directory (Azure AD), RoleBindings grant permissions to Azure AD users to perform actions within the cluster.
-See how in Control access to cluster resources using Kubernetes role-based access control and Azure Active Directory identities.
+If your AKS cluster integrates with Microsoft Entra ID, RoleBindings grant permissions to Microsoft Entra users to perform actions within the cluster.
+See how in Control access to cluster resources using Kubernetes role-based access control and Microsoft Entra identities.

 Assign roles to users for a given namespace using RoleBindings.
 With RoleBindings, you can logically segregate a single AKS cluster, only enabling users to access the application resources in their assigned namespace.